How does this company make money?

 What external forces can significantly affect this company?

-A slowdown in China's economy reduces demand for Australian commodity export financing and pushes down New Zealand dairy prices, pressing both sides of the loan book at once.
-Corrections in the Australian residential property cycle would trigger mortgage loss provisions across the bank's Australian portfolio.
-US Federal Reserve interest rate policy drives AUD-NZD exchange rate volatility, which affects the cost of cross-border funding.
+A slowdown in China's economy would reduce demand for Australian commodity export financing and push down New Zealand dairy prices, hitting both the trade finance book and agricultural lending.
+A correction in the Australian residential property market would trigger loan loss provisions across the largest part of the balance sheet.
+US Federal Reserve interest rate decisions drive AUD-NZD exchange rate volatility, which affects the cost of moving money between the two sides and squeezes cross-border funding margins.

 Where is this company structurally vulnerable?